evancz/elm-architecture-tutorial/README.md

 The tricky thing about our `view` function is the `Address`.
 We will dive into that in the next section!
 For now, I just want you to notice that **this code is entirely declarative**.
 We take in a `Model` and produce some `Html`.
 That is it.
 At no point do we mutate the DOM manually, which gives the library [much more freedom to make clever optimizations][elm-html] and actually makes rendering *faster* overall.
 It is crazy.
 Furthermore, `view` is a plain old function so we can get the full power of Elm&rsquo;s module system, test frameworks, and libraries when creating views.

-This pattern is the essense of architecting Elm programs.
+This pattern is the essence of architecting Elm programs.
 Every example we see from now on will be a slight variation on this basic pattern: `Model`, `update`, `view`.

 ## Starting the Program